wesavetheworld/scraper-4/README.md

 #Introduction
 This is a complete php data mining application that utilizes multiple simultaneous cURL connections (it's fast).
 It was written to run on EC2 across multiple instances.
 Each task (boss, worker, databse, etc..) is designed to exist on a separate instance.

-#Application design - how it all works
+#Application design
+###How to use it
-Every aspect of the app is controlled from command line and starts at the "router.php" file.
-Commands are passed to the router telling the app what to do, like so:
+Every aspect of the app is controlled from command line by passing commands to the "router.php", like so:

  ````
  php router.php bootstrap